willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 - Specify the workforceIntegrationId that was generated when you [registered the workforce integration](#step-4a-register-the-workforce-integration-in-your-tenant).
 - You can enable a maximum of one workforce integration on a schedule.
 If you include more than one workforceIntegrationId in the request, the first one is used.

-## Frequently asked questions
+## Troubleshooting

+### Connector

-### What happens if I return a response code other than 200?
-Does it make any difference whether I return a status other than 200 in the response body?
+#### When the connector responds to a request from Shifts, what happens if it returns a response code other than 200?
+Does it make a difference if it returns a status other than 200 in the response body?

 There's a difference between these two scenarios.

-- If you return a response code other than 200, Shifts attempts to retry the /read and /update endpoints multiple times.
+- If the connector returns a response code other than 200, Shifts attempts to retry the /read and /update endpoints multiple times.
 Eventually, Shifts displays a "Something went wrong.
 The workforce integration setup on your team has responded with invalid data." error message.
-- If you return a status other than 200 in the response body, Shifts displays a "Something went wrong.
+- If the connector returns a status other than 200 in the response body, Shifts displays a "Something went wrong.
 Sorry, your change couldn’t be completed," error message and stops retrying the endpoints.

-### What happens if I return invalid data in the response body?
+#### What happens if the connector returns invalid data in the response body?

 Shifts attempts to retry the /read and /update endpoints multiple times.
 Eventually, Shifts displays a "Something went wrong.
-The workforce integration setup on your team has responded with invalid data." error message.
+The workforce integration set up on your team has responded with invalid data." error message.

-### How do I identify whether the request originally made in Shifts or in the WFM system to prevent an infinite loop?
+#### How do I identify whether the request was originally made in Shifts or in the WFM system to prevent an infinite loop?

-Add the `X-MS-WFMPassthrough: workforceIntegratonId` header to all write and update calls to identify/ignore the changes triggered by connector.
-This header is used to indicate that the request is made because of a preceding call from the connector to Shifts when performing a data sync.
+Add the `X-MS-WFMPassthrough: "workforceIntegratonId"` header to all write and update calls to identify/ignore the changes triggered by connector.
+This header is used to indicate that the request is made because of a preceding call that was made by the connector to Graph API to sync data from your WFM system to Shifts.

+### Workforce integration registration

-### I registered the workforce integration through Graph API with eligibilityFilteringEnabledEntities including SwapRequest,OfferShiftRequest,TimeOffReason but the response body doesn't show the eligibilityFilteringEnabledEntities list.
+#### I registered the workforce integration and specified "eligibilityFilteringEnabledEntities" including "SwapRequest, OfferShiftRequest, and TimeOffReason' but the response body doesn't show the "eligibilityFilteringEnabledEntities" list.

 Eligibility filtering is currently supported through the `https://graph.microsoft.com/beta` endpoint, not the `https://graph.microsoft.com/v1` endpoint.

-### I registered the workforce integration through Graph API and added "supportedEntities" but I get a 400 Bad Request response and an "Invalid payload: Requested value 'shift, ....' was not found." message
+#### I registered the workforce integration and added "supportedEntities" but receive a 400 Bad Request response and an "Invalid payload: Requested value 'shift, ....' was not found." message

-Every Shifts entity in the `supportedEntities` list request body must start with an uppercase letter.
+Make sure that every Shifts entity in the `supportedEntities` list request body starts with an uppercase letter.
 For example, `"supportedEntities":"Shift,SwapRequest,OpenShift"`.

-### I registered the workforce integration through Graph API and implemented the /connect, update, and /read endpoints, but the webhook isn't working.
+#### I registered the workforce integration and implemented the /connect, update, and /read endpoints, but the webhook isn't working.

-This issue might occur if the workforce integration isn't enabled for the team or if an incorrect workforceintegrationId is registered with a different callback URL.
+Make sure your workforce integration is enabled for your team schedule.
+Additionally, check that the **url** and **apiVersion** properties are correct.

 ## Endpoint reference